chaordichris/chaordichris.github.io/aboutme.md

 ### A little bit more

-I am from the Indianpolis, IN area and studied at Purdue University.
+I am from the Indianpolis, IN and studied staistics at Purdue University.
 Outside of work I enjoy golf, sports, markets and am always learning.